Toufik-313/Capstone-Project_-Business-Analyst/README.md

 # Capstone-Project_-Business-Analyst
-Introduction
+Introduction:

 The project involves the analysis of financial data for Western countries using Power BI, a powerful data visualization tool.
 The objective is to provide a comprehensive overview of sales and profit metrics across various products, segments, and regions, enabling better business decisions.

-Data Visualization and Analysis
+Data Visualization and Analysis:

 Total Sales by Product
 A bar chart displays the total sales for each product, highlighting Paseo as the top-selling product, followed by VTT, Velo, Amarilla, Montana, and Carretera.
 This visualization helps in identifying the most and least popular products in the market.